 Chapter 6 is again theory-heavy; it introduces the very powerful techniques of tilting theory.
 This is, in its core, a generalization of Morita theory, in that one attempts to study module categories of algebras through the study of other algebras which are not really equivalent but somewhat simpler.
 Chapter 7 introduces yet another important tool of the theory of representations of associative algebras, integral quadratic forms.
 However this is not the single purpose of this chapter.
 It in fact is quite climactic, because it provides a full description of representation finite hereditary algebras via the use of all the earlier tools developed in the text.
 The beautiful theorem of Gabriel is also proved here.
 And so one can very comfortably stop reading at this point, with a satisfied mind.
 For those who are hungry for more, there are two more chapters, on tilted algebras and directive modules and postprojective components, respectively.
 These latter chapters are somewhat more technical, but also much closer to the forefront of current research in the field.

-The book under review is the first volume of a two volume set, and the authors promise much more in the second volume.
+The book under review is the first volume of a three volume set, and the authors promise much more in the other volumes.
 However the first volume by itself gives its reader a lot to chew on, and is clearly valuable enough to stand on its own.

 Gizem Karaali is assistant professor of mathematics at Pomona College.